Bruce Grobbelaar is a goalkeeping legend!

 Born in South Africa, October 1957, Grobbelaar was a talented cricketer and was also offered a baseball scholarship in the United States, but a career in football was his main ambition.

 Grobbelaar started his football career with the Bulawayo based team – The Highlanders and was followed by a spell at Jomo Cosmos in South Africa.

 In 1979, Grobbelaar was signed up by the Vancouver Whitecaps of the NASL after he had attended their scouting camp in South Africa.

 At the Vancouver Whitecaps, Bruce played under the management of former England & Blackpool goalkeeper, Tony Waiters, making his debut against the Seattle Sounders in 1980.

-During 1980, Bruce traveled to the U.K. on loan to Crewe Alexandra.
+In 1980, Bruce travelled to the U.K. on loan to Crewe Alexandra.
 During his time at Crewe, Grobbelaar played 24 League games and scored his only professional goal, a penalty, in his last game.
 By good fortune, on the evening when he gave his greatest performance for Crewe, he was spotted by Liverpool’s Head Scout Tom Saunders.

 Grobbelaar signed for Liverpool for £250,000 in March 1981 as their reserve goalkeeper, but in the summer of 1981, regular goalkeeper Ray Clemence’s departure to Tottenham Hotspur gave Grobbelaar his opportunity making his debut in August 1981.

 Between 1981 and 1994, Bruce Grobbelaar played 627 first-team games for Liverpool, becoming one of the club’s most successful goalkeepers.

 With his gymnastic-like agility and unflappable confidence, Grobbelaar was never afraid to be seen to berate his defenders if he thought they had given easy opportunities to the opposition.

 Despite the fuss caused by the match-fixing allegations, manager Alan Ball maintained faith in him, and he kept his place in the team for most of the 1994-95 season.